temporalio/temporal-jumpstart-java/docs/curriculum/Tests.md

 _Does your Workflow definition have conditional branches?_
 If so, mocking or stubbing the Activity definitions themselves can reduce test complexity by directly providing their results, allowing you to verify the branch paths.

+#### Replay Test

+Recall that Temporal Workflow definitions must be non-deterministic.
+Also recall that Workflows are "replayed" at various times during your Application lifetime.
+This means we must verify that the state and behaviors meet expectations regardless of **how** it is executed.